nb1049162/project-/README.md

 hello world!!!!
-this is a repository for a mini compiler project
+this is a repository for a mini our gcompiler project

 The files required to run the project are in the repositiry you need all files